Asoul/3intcomp/README.md

 ### Pseudo random generator

-The repeat cycle in python pseudo random generator is `2 ** 19937 - 1`, so for certain demonstration, it's enough.
+The repeat cycle in python pseudo random generator is `2 ** 19937 - 1`, so for this demonstration, it's enough.